TomaDumitrescu/Mini-games/README.md

 tree probability: 2 / 3, building probability: 1 / 3.
 Randomized sizes.
 - collision detection between objects, drone and terrain

+**Mountains**: main.cpp: Change the line with World* world = new m1::Tema3();
+Functionalities:
+- sun object created using a sphere mesh
+- plane deformed in Vertex Shader using a height map texture to create the mountains
+- random number to translate the plane on Oy to form different terrains

+**Mixing lights laboratory**: a moving source of light is combined with another static source of light, using the models: Phong, Gouraud, Spot-light, multi-illumination

 ## :sparkles: Introduction